Sheridan-Stable/from-fisher-to-tfidf/README.md

-# A Fisher's exact test interpretation of the TF–IDF term-weighting scheme
+# A Fisher's exact test justification of the TF–IDF term-weighting scheme

 This repository contains computer code for reproducing the results numerical described in the manuscript “A Fisher's exact test justification of the TF–IDF term-weighting scheme”.